-According to the Canadian Fair Dealing Provision, the exception for the purpose of research and education, Section 29 of the Copyright Act of Canada (research, private study, and education), does not infringe copyright.
+According to the Canadian Fair Dealing Provision, the exception for the purpose of research and education, Section 29 of the Copyright Act of Canada (research, private study and education), does not infringe copyright.

-CEWS is a wildlife conservation registered non-profit society, that doesn't profit by any means of these snapshots of the e-commerce of wildlife.
+CEWS is a wildlife conservation registered non for profit society, who doesn't profit by any means of these snapshots of the e-commerce of wildlife.